Watier Ong Strategies

 Since average position ranking is based on the time period selected, another factor to consider when looking at the data is that rankings can change by the hour.
 Here’s a great article about the impact hourly rank tracking can have on your “average” accuracy.

 Imagine this scenario: You add new content.
-Your keyword starts at position 80, then moves to 70, then 60, and eventually to #1.
+Your keyword starts at position 80, moves to 70, 60, and eventually to #1.

-Now, imagine you create a different piece of content and it sits at position 40, never wavering.
+Imagine you create a different piece of content that sits at position 40, never wavering.

 GSC will report both as having an average position of 40.
-At this point that metric is unusable from a strategic perspective.
+However, at this point, that metric is unusable from a strategic perspective.

-Often times the click data you have in Google Search Console will not reflect the click data you have in Google Analytics for that same page and time period.
-There are a variety of reasons why this is, but I’ve highlighted the bigger reasons below:
+Often, the click data you have in Google Search Console will not reflect the click data you have in Google Analytics for that same page and time period.
+There are a variety of reasons why this is, but I’ve highlighted the more significant reasons below:

 301 redirects